Contact Navigation

 Gear and equipment

-There’s no need to pack everything but the kitchen sink, but there is some great gear and equipment to consider adding to your packing list for your next bike tour.
-Here are a few suggestions.
-(Don’t forget to check our suggested packing list, too!)
+There’s no need to pack everything apart from the kitchen sink, but there is some great gear and equipment to consider adding to your packing list for your next bike tour!
+Here are a few suggestions (don’t forget to check our suggested packing list too!).

-Every operator and tour will have different types of equipment provided, such as bikes, locks, helmets, etc. Be sure to check what’s included by reading through the tour page information and your pre-tour documents.
+Every operator and tour will provide different types of equipment, such as bikes, locks, helmets, etc. Be sure to check what’s included by reading through the tour page information and your pre-tour documents.

 Here are a few additional suggestions: